mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment/README.md

 ---

 ### 4. Verified DNS Zones
-DNS zones were created and integrated with Active Directory.
+DNS zones were validated to ensure proper domain name resolution required for Kerberos authentication and domain service discovery.

 ![DNS Zones mrtg.local](./images/04-dns-zones-mrtg-local.png)

 ---

 ### 5. Verified AD-Integrated DNS Records
-Service records were automatically created within the `_msdcs.mrtg.local` zone.
+Service (SRV) records were verified to confirm that domain-joined systems can locate domain controllers for authentication.

 ![DNS msdcs Service Records](./images/05-dns-msdcs-service-records.png)

 ---

 ### 6. Verified Host and Service Records
-DNS records confirm proper name resolution and domain controller registration.
+Host and service records were validated to ensure reliable name resolution between systems, supporting authentication and access to domain resources.

 ![DNS Host and Service Record](./images/06-dns-host-and-service-record.png)

 ---

 ### 7. Verified Network Configuration
-The domain controller was configured with a static IP and pointed to itself for DNS resolution.
+The domain controller was configured with a static IP and pointed to itself for DNS resolution to ensure consistent identity services and authentication reliability.

+DNS configuration was verified using ipconfig /all to confirm the domain controller is using itself for name resolution, ensuring proper authentication flow.

 ![IPConfig Domain Controller](./images/07-ipconfig-domain-controller.png)